13. Graphics#

 Implement your version of the rect function using a call to polygon.

 13.1.4.
-Text#
+Text¶

-A call to text, draws arbitrary strings (newlines and tabs
+A call to text draws arbitrary strings (newlines and tabs

-are allowed) centred at the specified points.
+are supported) centred at the specified points.

 Moreover, by setting the pos